bshoshany/thread-pool/README.md

 Note that we must wait on the future before the `main()` function ends, as otherwise the log file may be destructed before the tasks finish executing.
 If we used `detach_sequence()`, which does not return a future, we would have to call `pool.wait()` in the last line.

 In this example we did not create the `BS::synced_stream` as a global object, since we wanted to pass the log file as a stream to the constructor.
 However, it is also possible to add streams to or remove streams from an existing `BS::synced_stream` object using the member functions `add_stream()` and `remove_stream()`.
-For example, in the following program, we create a `BS::synced_stream` global object with the default constructor, so that it prints to `std::cout`, but then we change out minds, remove `std::cout` from the list of streams, and add a log file instead:
+For example, in the following program, we create a `BS::synced_stream` global object with the default constructor, so that it prints to `std::cout`, but then we change our minds, remove `std::cout` from the list of streams, and add a log file instead:

 ```cpp
 #include "BS_thread_pool.hpp" // BS::synced_stream, BS::thread_pool